-- Moving on to the densities of macro-invertebrates. - This slide shows both the annual averages and the running averages which are used to evaluate macro-invertebrate density, as mean number per 100 cm2, in the main channel habitat. - The running average in SDW has been consistently lower than the reference wetland with the lowest value, which has been Tijuana Estuary. - This year the running average has continued to be well below the lowest performing reference site and as a result this standard is currently not met.
+- Moving on to the densities of macro-invertebrates. - This slide shows both the annual averages and the running averages, as mean number per 100 cm2, in the main channel habitat. - Although the annual value is close to the value for Carpinteria Salt Marsh in 2020, the running average in San Dieguito Wetlands has been consistently lower than the reference wetland with the lowest value, which has been Tijuana Estuary. - This year the running average has continued to be well below the lowest performing reference site and as a result this standard is currently not met.

-- This slide shows the results macro-invertebrate density in tidal creek habitat. - Looking at the annual average on the left, we see that the value for SDW declined in 2017 and remained at about the same level for the past 3 years. - The running average for invertebrate densities in tidal creek habitat remains below the lowest performing reference site in 2019 and as a result this standard is not currently met.
+- This slide shows the results macro-invertebrate density in tidal creek habitat. - Looking at the annual average on the left, we see that the annual value for SDW increased in 2020, as it did in Tijuana Estuary. - However, the running average for invertebrate densities in tidal creek habitat continue to remain well below the lowest performing reference site in 2020 and as a result this standard is not currently met.

-- This slide shows the results for macro-invertebrate species richness in tidal creek habitat. - This standard was met in 2018, but there has been a general decline and the running average was below the lowest performing reference site in 2019. - As a result this standard is not currently met.
+- This slide shows the results for macro-invertebrate species richness in tidal creek habitat. - This standard was not met beginning in 2019, and although there has been a general increase in annual value for richness over the past couple of years, the running average has continued to decline and was below the lowest performing reference site, Tijuana Estuary, in 2020. - As a result this standard is not currently met.

-- The next 3 standards pertain to the percent cover of vegetation, algae, and to Spartina canopy architecture. - Vegetation cover in salt marsh habitat is determined from aerial imagery that is also used to evaluate habitat areas. - SDW has yet to the standard for cover of vegetation. - The performance standard for algae is designed to monitor the development of unusually dense mats of filamentous green macroalgae in the restoration site.
+- The next 3 standards pertain to the percent cover of vegetation, algae, and to Spartina canopy architecture. - Vegetation cover in salt marsh habitat is determined from aerial imagery that is also used to evaluate habitat areas. - San Dieguito Wetlands has yet to the standard for cover of vegetation. - The performance standard for algae is designed to monitor the development of unusually dense mats of filamentous green macroalgae in the restoration site.
 Thick mats of algae have the potential to interfere with wetland structure and function by smothering benthic invertebrates and inhibiting bird feeding on mudflats.
 Decomposing mats of algae can also adversely affect water quality.
-The standard for Algal cover is met in San Dieguito if algal cover is not significantly higher than the reference wetland with the highest coverage of algae.
-San Dieguito has met this standard in all 8 years of monitoring - The standard for Spartina canopy architecture requires that the proportion of stems over 3 feet tall shall not be lower in the San Dieguito wetland than in the reference wetland with the lowest proportion.
-The rationale for this standard is that areas with Spartina stems 3 feet or longer are required nesting habitat for the endangered Ridgway Rail.
+The standard for Algal cover is met in San Dieguito if it is not significantly higher in the reference wetland with the highest coverage of algae.
+San Dieguito has met this standard in all 9 years of monitoring. - The standard for Spartina canopy architecture requires that the proportion of stems over 3 feet tall shall not be lower in the San Dieguito wetland than in the reference wetland with the lowest proportion.
+The rationale for this standard is that areas with Spartina stems 3 feet or longer are required nesting habitat for the endangered Ridgeway Rail.
 In practice this comparison has only been made between San Dieguito and the Tijuana estuary the only two wetlands with sufficient Spartina stands to evaluate this standard.
 San Dieguito has passed this standard from 2013 to the present.

-- Taking a look at the data for vegetation cover in salt marsh habitat in more detail, this slide shows the annual average on the left and the running average, used to evaluate the standard, on the right for cover of vegetation in the San Dieguito Wetlands compared to the reference wetlands. - Vegetation has colonized the restored wetland and is increasing in cover on a promising trajectory, but it has not yet filled in to the point where the running average of cover is similar to the reference wetlands. - Steve will speak more about on-going activities to increase vegetation cover in SDW in the next talk.
+- Taking a look at the data for vegetation cover in salt marsh habitat in more detail, vegetation cover has been increasing in a promising trajectory, but it has not yet filled in to the point where the running average of cover is similar to the reference wetlands. - Mark will speak about experiments underway to inform SCE's planting program, and Setal Prabhu from SCE will speak about the on-going planting program in the following talks.

-- The last standard pertains to food chain support as measured by the density of feeding birds. - This standard was met 5 of the previous 7 years, but has not been not met the past two years.
+- The last standard pertains to food chain support as measured by the density of feeding birds. - This standard was met 5 of the previous 9 years, but has not been not met the past four years, including 2020.